grafana/k6-docs/src/data/markdown/docs/03 cloud/04 Integrations/05 Cloud APM/03 Grafana Cloud.md

 ![Cloud APM - Grafana Cloud Test Builder UI](images/grafana-cloud-app-testbuilder.png)

-### Configuration via k6 script
+### Configuration in the k6 script

-If you script your k6 tests, you can configure the Cloud APM settings using the `apm` option.
+If you script your k6 tests, you can also configure the Cloud APM settings using the `apm` option in the k6 script.

 The parameters to export the k6 metrics to a Grafana Cloud Prometheus instance are as follows: